A comprehensive lung cancer screening exam at Rush can find the disease at an early stage, when it's more likely to be curable.

-Lung cancer causes about 25% of all cancer deaths each year, and is the leading cause of cancer death among both men and women.
 Annual lung cancer screenings are important if you are at high risk.
-In fact, it's as important as getting your regular mammogram or colonoscopy — and research shows that it's even more effective at saving lives than either of those tests.
+Every year, more people die of lung cancer than breast, colon and prostate cancers combined.
+In fact, lung cancer screening is as important as getting your regular mammogram or colonoscopy — and research shows that it's even more effective at saving lives than either of those tests.

 - You're a current smoker or have quit within the last 15 years.
 (If you're a current smoker, we can help you quit.)

-- You have a "30 pack-year" history of smoking, calculated by multiplying the number of packs smoked per day times the number of years you've smoked.
-For example: One pack a day for 30 years, two packs a day for 15 years, three packs a day for 10 years, etc.
+- You have a "20 pack-year" history of smoking, calculated by multiplying the number of packs smoked per day times the number of years you've smoked.
+For example: One pack a day for 20 years OR two packs a day for 10 years

 How Lung Cancer Screening Works at Rush

-During the screening, you'll lie on an exam table as it moves through a low-dose CT scanner.
+During the screening, you'll lie on an exam table that moves through a low-dose CT scanner.
 The technician performing the test will ask you to hold your breath a couple of times to get the best possible images of your lungs.

 That's it: Screening takes only a few minutes.
-You'll get the results of your screening from your primary care doctor.
+You'll get the results of your screening from your doctor.

-If the screening shows that you need further testing or a follow-up visit with a specialist, we'll contact your primary care provider, who will work with you on your next steps.
+If the screening shows that you need further testing or a follow-up visit with a specialist, your doctor will work with you on your next steps, and our lung cancer screening coordinators will help schedule any additional appointments.

 Rush Excellence in Lung Cancer Screening

-- A Screening Center of Excellence: Awarded to Rush University Medical Center, Rush Oak Park Hospital and Rush’s South Loop and Oak Brook locations, this designation from the Go2Foundation for Lung Cancer recognizes Rush's commitment to responsible, high-quality screening practices.
+- Screening Centers of Excellence: Awarded to all Rush locations that offer lung screening, including Rush University Medical Center, Rush Oak Park Hospital and Rush Copley Medical Center, this designation from the Go2Foundation for Lung Cancer recognizes Rush's commitment to responsible, high-quality screening practices.

 - Expert care from board-certified radiologists: Our lung imaging specialists have years of experience in reading lung cancer screening results.
 They also ensure that you get the lowest possible radiation dose during your screening.